tentingkville/kvilleNation/README.md

     * `docker-compose up` -start docker containers again

   * Go to localhost:3000 in your browser
-    * If you are working on Windows, and the login page is not working, check Docker to see if shifter_express is running.
-If not, you may have to run the following command in your terminal `cd express` followed by `sed -i -e 's/\r$//' start_app.sh`.

 3. docker-compose commands
   * `docker-compose build` - builds the images.
 This must be run if we install more npm packages